This is an important table and before begin,

 You are going to have either an increase,

-a decrease or no change with ECF.
-Osmolality.
+a decrease or no change with ECF. osmolarity.

-Where is my osmolality on this box, graph?
+Where is my osmolarity on this box, graph?

 It is on the Y-axis.
 You'll notice ladies and